irasalsabila/ai_project_aes/README.md

 3. **Train and Evaluate Models**:
    - Select the desired task and corresponding script (e.g., `code_argumentative.ipynb` for argumentative attribute modeling).
    - Configure hyperparameters and train the model.
-   - Run the evaluation function to compute performance metrics of Quadratic Weighted Kappa (QWK) for desired attribute.
+   - Run the evaluation function to compute performance metrics of Quadratic Weighted Kappa (QWK) for the desired attribute.

 ---
 ## Team Members